Photo credit: Dr. Andy Stringer

 Global Health Program Specialist

-Recognition for the advancement in global health issues affecting human health, animal health and the environment.|
+|Advancement in global health issues affecting human health, animal health and the environment.|

-|Uniting students, researchers and practitioners to support the discovery of knowledge, promote the development of lifelong learners, and address key global health challenges.|
+|Uniting students, researchers and clinicians to support the discovery of knowledge, promote the development of lifelong learners, and address key global health challenges.|